GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Abstract

 \section{Abstract}

 Large vision-language models have endowed GUI agents with strong general capabilities for interface understanding and interaction.
 However, due to insufficient exposure to domain-specific software operation data during training, these agents exhibit significant \emph{domain bias}---they lack familiarity with the specific operation workflows (\emph{planning}) and UI element layouts (\emph{grounding}) of particular applications, limiting their real-world task performance.
 In this paper, we present \guidenameC{} (\textbf{G}UI \textbf{U}nbiasing via \textbf{I}nstructional-Video \textbf{D}riven \textbf{E}xpertise), a training-free, plug-and-play framework that resolves GUI agent domain bias by autonomously acquiring domain-specific expertise from web tutorial videos through a retrieval-augmented automated annotation pipeline. \guidename{} introduces two key innovations.
 First, a \emph{subtitle-driven Video-RAG pipeline} unlocks video semantics through subtitle analysis, performing progressive three-stage retrieval---domain classification, topic extraction, and relevance matching---to identify task-relevant tutorial videos.
-Second, a \emph{fully automated annotation pipeline} built on an inverse dynamics paradigm feeds consecutive keyframes enhanced with UI element detection into VLMs, inferring the required \emph{planning} and \emph{grounding} knowledge that are injected into the agent's corresponding modules to address both manifestations of domain bias.
+Second, a \emph{fully automated VLM pairwise video annotation pipeline} feeds consecutive keyframes enhanced with UI element detection into VLMs, inferring the required \emph{planning} and \emph{grounding} knowledge that are injected into the agent's corresponding modules to address both manifestations of domain bias.
 Extensive experiments on OSWorld demonstrate \guidename{}'s generality as a plug-and-play component for both multi-agent systems and single-model agents.
-It consistently yields over \textbf{5\%} improvements and reduces execution steps---without modifying any model parameters or architecture---validating \guidename{} as an architecture-agnostic enhancement to bridge GUI agent domain bias. \keywords{GUI Agent \and Domain Bias \and Video Retrieval-Augmented Generation \and Autonomous Learning \and Inverse Dynamics Annotation}
+It yields \textbf{+4.47--+7.48 percentage-point} improvements and reduces execution steps---without modifying any model parameters or architecture---validating \guidename{} as an architecture-agnostic enhancement to bridge GUI agent domain bias.
+Code, dataset, and additional results are available on our project page: \url{https://sharryXR.github.io/GUIDE/}. \keywords{GUI Agent \and Domain Bias \and Video Retrieval-Augmented Generation \and Autonomous Learning \and VLM Pairwise Video Annotation}